GuoKent/HTML-CSS-learning-note/README.md

 # Leading-End
-This is the repository of my Leading End learning record.
+This is the repository of my Leading End learning record, include HTML and CSS.
 Irregularly updated.